-Data are presented for four categories for overall activity in the last week.
+Data are presented for three categories for overall activity in the last week.
 Only activity of at least moderate intensity is included.
-The first category includes pupils who meet the Chief Medical Officer's (CMO) guidelines for young people of doing 60 minutes of activity on seven days a week.
-The second category includes children who do an average of 7 60 minutes across the week (at least 420 minutes) but do not do 60 minutes or more on every day of the week.
+The first category includes pupils who meet the Chief Medical Officer's (CMO) guidelines for young people of doing at least 60 minutes of activity on average per day across a week.
+The second category includes children who do an average of 30-59 minutes on average a day and the third category the children do less than 30 minutes a day.
+The categories are named: